 The tradition of moonshining continues today, with many backyard distilleries carrying it out in an effort to avoid taxation or as a hobby.
 Moonshine is often associated with parts of Kentucky and Appalachia, where it became extremely common.

 The traditional definition of whiskey is any distilled spirit that is made from a fermented grain mash and aged in oak barrels.

 Common forms of whiskey like Scotch, bourbon, and Irish whiskey must spend at least two years aging in a barrel.
 This means moonshine does not meet their criteria to be labeled as one of these types of whiskey.

-If you placed a white whiskey in oak, even for a few seconds, it meets the criteria for “Whiskey”.
+If you placed a white whiskey in oak, even just for a few seconds, it would meet the criteria to be called “Whiskey”.
 That’s because the definition of generic whiskey doesn’t specify the amount of time a spirit should in contact with an oak barrel.